u2d-ai/msaSDK/README.md

 We use mkdocs and mkdocsstring.
 The code reference and nav entry get's created virtually by the triggered python script /docs/gen_ref_pages.py while ``mkdocs`` ``serve`` or ``build`` is executed.

 ### Requirements Install for the PDF creation option:
 PDF Export is using mainly weasyprint, if you get some errors here pls. check there documentation.
-Installation is part of the MSA SDK, so this should be fine.
+Installation is part of the msaSDK, so this should be fine.

 We can now test and view our documentation using: